Britain reaches out…

 The Seven Years’ War evolved from separate rivalries between Prussia and Austria on the one hand, in which Britain needed to protect the interests of Hanover, and conflicting British and French interests in India and the Americas.
-The war is seen as the first real global conflict, perhaps the first world war, pitching an alliance of Britain, Prussia, Hanover and Portugal against everyone else (France, Spain, Austria, Russia and Sweden).
+The war is seen as the first real global conflict, perhaps the first world war, pitching an alliance of Britain, Prussia, Hanover and Portugal against everyone else of any significance (France, Spain, Austria, Russia and Sweden).
 In 1757, at the Battle of Plassey in Bengal, Colonel Robert Clive’s inspired cunning gave the East India Company control over an area larger than Britain.
 By the 1760s, the British, through the East India Company rather than by any design on the part of His Majesty’s Government, were the dominant foreign power in India, pushing out the French.
 Clive’s use of local puppet rulers established a principle – similar to that used by the Romans – which the British would repeat elsewhere.
-The man known to history as ‘Clive of India’ seems to have been an unpleasant piece of work, indulging in levels of corruption that exceeded even those generally accepted at the time; when defending his actions in Parliament, he replied, “By God, Mr Chairman, at this moment I stand astonished at my own moderation.”
+By modern standards, the man known to history as ‘Clive of India’ seems to have been an unpleasant piece of work, indulging in levels of corruption that exceeded even those generally accepted at the time; when defending his actions in Parliament, he replied, “By God, Mr Chairman, at this moment I stand astonished at my own moderation.”

 In 1768, a former collier, renamed HMS Endeavour, slipped out of Plymouth harbour.
-Her Captain, James Cook, had instructions to record the transit of Venus from Tahiti.
-While he was about it, Cook, a master cartographer, charted New Zealand and the east coast of Australia, claiming both in the name of His Majesty, King George III.
+Her talented Captain, James Cook, had instructions to record the transit of Venus from Tahiti.
+While he was about it, Cook, a master cartographer, charted New Zealand and the east coast of Australia, casually claiming both in the name of His Majesty, King George III.
 Nobody seemed to mind… Cook made two more voyages of scientific discovery; he was killed by islanders on Hawaii in 1779.